korewireless/Microvisor-Demo-Weather-Device/README.md

 ## UART Logging

-Version 2.0.7 adds optional logging over UART on pin PD5 — pin 41 in bank CN11 on the Microvisor Nucleo Development Board.
+You may log your application over UART on pin PD5 — pin 41 in bank CN11 on the Microvisor Nucleo Development Board.
 To use this mode, which is intended as an alternative to application logging, typically when a device is disconnected, connect a 3V3 FTDI USB-to-Serial adapter cable’s RX pin to PD5, and a GND pin to any Nucleo GND pin.
 Whether you do this or not, the application will continue to log via the Internet.

 ## Remote debugging